mongodb/specifications/source/unified-test-format/unified-test-format.rst

 be at runtime, but may still want to analyze the contents of an ``lsid`` field in a command document.
 To address this need, special operators can be used.

-These operators are documents with a single key identifying the operator.
-Such keys are prefixed with ``$$`` to ease in detecting an operator (test runners need only inspect the first key of each document) and differentiate the document from MongoDB query operators, which use a single `$` prefix.
+These operators are objects with a single key identifying the operator.
+Such keys are prefixed with ``$$`` to ease in detecting an operator (test runners need only inspect the first key of each object) and differentiate the object from MongoDB query operators, which use a single `$` prefix.
 The key will map to some value that influences the operator's behavior (if applicable).

-When examining the structure of an expected value during a comparison, test runners MUST examine the first key of any document for a ``$$`` prefix and, if present, defer to the special logic defined in this section.
+When examining the structure of an expected value during a comparison, test runners MUST examine the first key of any object for a ``$$`` prefix and, if present, defer to the special logic defined in this section.